thomasgumbricht/git-vcs/_posts/2020/2020-02-16-git-local-use.markdown

  1 file changed, 2 insertions(+)
 ```

 If you look at the content of <span class='file'>Chapters.md</span> in your _clone_ it will (again) be identical to the original in _master_.
 But you have _stashed_ changes that you need to attend to.
 As your _clone_ is no longer identical to the _stashed_ version, there will be a conflict when you merge them.
-But the conflicting lines will be clearly marked and you need to edit the _clone_ copy manually.
+But the conflicting lines will be clearly marked and you need to manually edit the conflicts.
 To retrieve the _stashed_ version you can either choose to automatically delete (or pop) it after merging, or keep it for _stashing_ multiple times.
 To keep the _stash_:

 <span class='terminal'>$ git stash apply</span>